AirtimeUX/airtime-playbook/airtime-playbook/docs/continuous_plan.md

 # Making a plan for continuous research

-Continuous research is defined as *Regular (weekly) touchpoints with customers, by the team building the product, where they conduct small research activities in pursuit of a desired product outcome.*
+Continuous research is defined as *Regular (weekly) touchpoints with customers by the team building the product, where they conduct small research activities in pursuit of a desired product outcome.*

 It is a research process that's accessible and understandable to everyone on the team and generates insights in fast loops, as they are needed to answer research questions.
 Continuous research makes customer research a part of every product release, instead of an occasional large project.